josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/_hold_tfu.md

 <!--3 years of lost biometric data across a range of violent crimes? how... unfortnate. for victims, i mean. or those who are truly wrongfully accused. enjoy the free lunch, lads. -->

+---

+and the emotional gaslighting from the content feed restarts, like clockwork.

+idk why you would think what you're trying to encourage me to do is either normal or within my normal range of behaviours.

+if you want to go and chat up a dude, you don't need me to stand in youtr way.

 2025-11-09